industrial-optimization-group/DESDEO/docs/tutorials/index.md

 # Tutorials

+Tutorials offer learning oriented experiences.

-- **[A primer on multiobjective optimization](moo_primer.md):** A tutorial on the central concepts and ideas central to interactive multiobjective optimization
+- **[A primer on multiobjective optimization](moo_primer.md):** A tutorial on the central concepts and ideas to interactive multiobjective optimization
-- **[Contributing](contributing.md):** A tutorial on how to install DESDEO for users who wish to contribute to the framework
+- **[Contributing](contributing.md):** A tutorial on how to install and develop DESDEO for users who wish to contribute to the framework